jose-elias-alvarez/null-ls.nvim/doc/CONTRIBUTING.md

 - Mark your PR as WIP until it's ready to merge.

+- Make sure tests are passing by running `make test` in the root of the project.
+  Smaller features / fixes should have unit test coverage, and larger features should have E2E coverage.

+- We use Plenary's test suite, which uses a stripped-down version of [busted](https://github.com/Olivine-Labs/busted).
+If you're unsure how to write tests for your PR, please let us know and we can help.

 ## Contributing built-ins

 - Check if there is an open issue requesting the built-in you are adding and